pieter-van-prooijen/kondoq/README.md

   reader instances?
   (note that read-only replicas in litestream are not working and wil be replaced with new implementation)
 - strip leading whitespace when code context is collapsed?

+## Security
-- security: does a "dangeriously set inner html" in code/error messages.
-Uploading a project with malicious javascript might cause problems?
+- does a "dangeriously set inner html" in code/error messages.
+Uploading a project with malicious javascript might cause problems? (*fixed* uses highlight.js to detect malicious code and shows the html error message only when debugging)

 ## BUGS:
 - entering a non-qualified symbol in the search field and pressing enter will give a malli error in the console.